 Annual Teacher-in-Residence Job Description (10.5 months)

-These are residential "live-on-the-ranch" positions - housing and food provided plus monthly stipend and health insurance.
+These are residential "live-on-the-ranch" positions - including an hourly wage, with cabin housing and food provided

 Slide Ranch’s Teacher-in-Residence program fosters and inspires the next generation of leaders in education, sustainable farming and environmental stewardship.
 Apply yourself for 10-1/2 months that supports your growth as an educator and steward, and prepares you for a meaningful career!